 We sat down with Michelle Mueller from Wounded Warrior Project this month to discuss how Facebook Fundraisers transformed fundraising for WWP.

-Michelle Mueller is an experienced digital strategist responsible for online fundraising at Wounded Warrior Project (WWP).
+(WWP).
 Michelle began her career with WWP in January 2015, focusing on the execution of email fundraising campaigns.
 She later became responsible for the complete digital direct response program and was promoted to Online Fundraising Manager.
 Michelle has worked to expand WWP’s digital presence through integrated campaigns in search engine marketing, social media, banner & video advertising, and email.
 She is passionate about furthering the WWP mission to honor and empower wounded warriors.

 I came from a for-profit company -- a center for kids with learning disabilities.
 I loved that it was mission-driven, so when I was ready to switch jobs I started looking into the nonprofit space.
 When I came across an email marketing job posting for Wounded Warrior Project, it felt like a great fit.
 My dad is a Vietnam veteran and I have a lot of friends who are vets, so I’ve always been a huge supporter of that work.